fhiso/legacy-format/data-model.md

 ### PROB   {#PROB}

-An event of judicial determination of the validity of a will.
+Probate: an event of judicial determination of the validity of a will.
 May indicate several related court activities over several dates.

 Contexts
 :   .`[INDI]`.`[PROB]`